 When units receive substantial revenues through energy uplift payments, these payments are not transparent to the market because of the current confidentiality rules.
 As a result, other market participants, including generation and transmission developers, do not have the opportunity to compete to displace them.
-As a result, substantial energy uplift payments to a concentrated group of units and organizations have persisted for more than ten years.
-FERC Order No. 844 authorized the publication of unit specific uplift payments for credits incurred after January 1, 2019.76
+As a result, substantial energy uplift payments to a concentrated group of units and organizations have persisted.
+FERC Order No. 844 authorized the publication of unit specific uplift payments for credits incurred after July 1, 2019.82 However, Order No. 844 failed to require the publication of unit specific uplift credits for the largest units receiving significant uplift payments, inflexible steam units committed for reliability in the day-ahead market.